Tinksdreamlife/velvet-book/README.md

 Tink is a seasoned adult entertainer, writer, and digital content creator, who has spent years building and managing  a successful personal brand in a competitive industry.

-As the sole stragtegist behind her own business, she has developed a deep understanding of personal finance, audience engagement, and sustainable brand growth - all while navigating the unique challenges faced by the independent contractors in adult entertainment.
+As the sole strategist behind her own business, she has developed a deep understanding of personal finance, audience engagement, and sustainable brand growth - all while navigating the unique challenges faced by the independent contractors in adult entertainment.

 Her firsthand experience in managing a multi-channel adult business - from income and expenses to marketing and content creation - makes her uniquely positioned to build tools that directly serve her community.